Financial Strategies for Life-Changing Events

 Wealth Planning Considerations When You Experience a Loss

 1. Estate Planning Documents – If you’ve lost a spouse, locate their estate planning documents, specifically the will and trust document (if applicable).
 Schedule a meeting with your estate planning attorney.
-He/she will explain any specifics in the documents as well as suggest changes to beneficiaries and property distribution.
+They will explain any specifics in the documents as well as suggest changes to beneficiaries and property distribution.
 If you’ve lost a child, we recommend that you meet with your advisor to modify your will and any accounts, such as an IRA, to ensure your beneficiaries are current.
 Note that bank accounts, retirement accounts and insurance policies have designated beneficiaries that supersede any beneficiaries mentioned in your will.

-6. Regular Bills – Review current bills including loan payments so you understand the ongoing cash flow necessary to cover these bills.
-Set up auto pay when possible and make sure you maintain enough in your checking account to cover the bills.
-You may also change these accounts into your individual name going forward.
+6. Regular Bills – Review current bills including loan payments so you understand the ongoing cash flow necessary to cover them.
+Set up auto-pay when possible and make sure you keep enough in your checking account to cover the bills.
+You may also change the name on these accounts to your name going forward.

 Wealth Planning When Your Family Circumstances Change

-Should you have a child or adopt, marry for the first or second time or send an adult child to college, you’ll need to review your wealth plan to ensure documents and beneficiaries are updated.
+If you have a child or adopt, marry for the first or second time or send an adult child to college, you’ll need to review your wealth plan to ensure documents and beneficiaries are updated.

 1. Estate Planning Documents – If you have a child or adopt, you’ll want to update your estate planning documents including your will and establish trusts as needed so that your assets can be passed to heirs in a tax-efficient manner.
 Trusts can also protect loved ones from creditors.

-2. Education Savings Accounts – A common account to help cover both college and secondary education costs is a 529 plan.
-You can gift up to the annual gift tax exclusion amount thereby reducing your taxable estate.
-You may avoid any generation-skipping transfer (GST) tax liability when you give a gift to a grandchild.
-In addition, you can front-load five years’ worth of annual exclusion gifts ($80,000 in 2022) in one year.
-Married couples splitting gifts can double this amount to $160,000 per beneficiary.
+2. Education Savings Accounts – A common way to help cover both college and secondary education costs is a 529 plan account.
+You can gift up to the annual gift tax exclusion amount, which will reduce your taxable estate.
+You may avoid any generation- skipping transfer (GST) tax liability when you give a gift to a grandchild.

 3. Insurance Policies – You may have term life insurance or disability insurance policies to provide your family with income replacement should something happen to you.
 Or, you may have a whole life insurance policy.
 This type of policy pays a death benefit to beneficiaries and has a savings component in which cash value may accumulate.
-Interest accrues at a fixed rate and on a tax- deferred basis.
-With the birth or adoption of a child, you’ll want to update your beneficiaries.
-You may also want to add insurance policies for increased coverage.
-At Mariner Wealth Advisors, our in-house insurance team can evaluate current insurance policies and recommend new ones as needed to protect your assets and loved ones.
-Regardless of which insurance policies you have, make sure you’ve updated your beneficiaries.
+Interest accrues at a fixed rate and on a tax-deferred basis.

 4. Taxes

-• Adoption Credit – If you adopt a child, the tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion from income for employer-provided adoption assistance.
+Adoption Credit – If you adopt a child, the tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion from income for employer-provided adoption assistance.
 The credit is nonrefundable, which means it’s limited to your tax liability for the year.

 Meet With Your Wealth Team